Michael-Wachsman/Vision-Transformer-Label-Generating-Website/README.md

 This is the first of three ReadMe’s for this project.
 This first one will cover the general architecture of what I've built, and the next two — one in the client-side folder and one in the server-side folder — will guide you on how to start up the front-end and back-end.

-Personal Acknowledgment:
-I want to be upfront: I unfortunately did not get to finish everything I wanted to for this project.
-This was my first time working with fine-tuning a large language model or using a vision transformer.
-A lot of my development time was spent learning through each task, and this is partially why inconsistent styles may be seen across the different files I provided.
-As I progressed and learned more, my style evolved, and I currently lack the time to go back and standardize everything.
-I certainly plan to come back to this project in the future to complete it for my own understanding, since it was actually a lot of fun.

 Architecture:
 The front-end is built with React, while the back-end is built with Node.js, utilizing a Dockerized MySQL database for image and annotation storage.
 Axios is used for making requests on the front end.
 The OpenAI GPT-4o model is leveraged for the image annotation workflow.
 However, this is fine-tuned based on the dataset provided.
 In the future, it can also be fine-tuned based on any annotations the user approves or edits in.